 Nearby Nature’s Land Acknowledgement: Read here the full text of Nearby Nature’s formal Land Acknowledgement.

 Whilamut Natural Area: The eastern portion of Alton Baker Park was renamed the Whilamut Natural Area in 2002 as a gesture of honor and respect for the Kalapuya people who hunted, fished, and gathered camas bulbs on that same land for thousands of years.
 You will find a park kiosk with information about the Kalapuya at the south end of the Frohnmayer Footbridge.

 Talking Stones: Take a walk in through the Whilamut Natural Area of Alton Baker Park and you will find these 15 basalt boulders along park pathways and by the riverside.
 Each is carved with a Kalapuya word and an English translation.
 A map and brochure is available that will help you locate the stones as well as learn more about the Kalapuya people.
-See here (on page 18-19) Nearby Nature’s July 2020 article in the Oregon Family Magazine about discovering the Talking Stones with families.
+See also Nearby Nature’s July 2020 Talking Stones article (on page 18-19) in the Oregon Family Magazine about discovering the Talking Stones with families.

 Kalapuya Story Told by Esther Stutzman: Visit this website to hear the story of the beginnings of the Kalapuya people told by Kalapuya-Coos Elder Esther Stutzman.

 Indigenous UO: This map highlights the key points of interests related to Native American and Indigenous history on the University of Oregon campus.
 This project was created and developed by the Native American and Indigenous Studies Academic Residential Community in 2018.

 Many Nations Longhouse on the University of Oregon campus: The Longhouse provides welcome and respite for American Indian students at the University of Oregon, respecting the diversity of numerous American Indian cultures and beliefs.
 Check here to learn about events happening on campus.